 Once the Round 1 SchoolChoice application is submitted, you are requesting a new school for the next school year.
 You will need to ensure that you have prioritized your schools appropriately, prior to submitting your SchoolChoice application.
 In March, your student will be given only one school assignment to their “best-match” DPS school.

-Round 2 of SchoolChoice begins following Round 1 notifications in March 2022 and runs through late August 2022.
+Round 2 of SchoolChoice begins following Round 1 notifications in early April, 2023 and runs through Aug.
+31., 2023.
 A Round 2 SchoolChoice application must be submitted with the requested school.
 Students will be assigned to their desired school on a first-come, first-served basis, contingent upon space availability.
 A Round 2 school assignment will replace the Round 1 school assignment.
 Families will be asked to rank all schools to which a student has applied in both Rounds 1 and 2, and any schools ranked lower than the school at which the student is accepted will be canceled.

 Transportation is not guaranteed.
 Please visit the Transportation website for details.